Table of Contents

-It should release with ice and stretch but sometimes, you need a few days of relief for it to resolve.
+It should release with ice and stretch, but sometimes, you need a few days of relief for it to resolve.
 To help, you can put one of those topical vapocoolant patches like IcyHot or Salonpas on the spot that I’ve labeled in the picture.
 The IcyHot patches seem to stay on better in areas like this with lots of movement.
-Make sure that you cover that top corner of the shoulder blade.
+Make sure that you cover the top corner of the shoulder blade.

 Stretches and Exercises for Longer-Lasting Relief: